 Fiorinia phoenicis, commonly referred to as the 'long scale' or the 'fiorinia date scale', belongs to the Diaspididae or 'armoured scale' family.
 Armoured scales are a highly polyphagous family, with some species feeding on hosts from 100 families of plants (Anderson et al. 2010).
-However, F. phoenicis has been recorded only on date palm (Phoenix dactylifera) (García et al. 2017).
+However, F. phoenicis has been recorded only on date palm (Phoenix dactylifera) (García Morales et al. 2018).

-Several armoured scale species have been assessed previously in a number of existing import policies, for example, in the import policy for limes from New Caledonia (Biosecurity Australia 2006a), fresh mango from Taiwan (Biosecurity Australia 2006b), India (Biosecurity Australia 2008a), Pakistan (Biosecurity Australia 2011b), Indonesia, Thailand and Vietnam (Department of Agriculture and Water Resources 2015), Unshu mandarin from Japan (Biosecurity Australia 2009), stonefruit from USA (Biosecurity Australia 2010b) and apple from China (Biosecurity Australia 2010a).
-In these existing policies, the unrestricted risk estimate for armoured scales was assessed as achieving the ALOP for Australia, and therefore no specific risk management measures have been required for these pests.
+Several armoured scale species have been assessed previously in a number of existing import policies, for example, in the import risk analyses for limes from New Caledonia (Biosecurity Australia 2006a), fresh mango from Taiwan (Biosecurity Australia 2006b), India (Biosecurity Australia 2008a), Pakistan (Biosecurity Australia 2011b), Indonesia, Thailand and Vietnam (Department of Agriculture and Water Resources 2015), Unshu mandarin from Japan (Biosecurity Australia 2009) and apple from China (Biosecurity Australia 2010).
+In these existing policies, the unrestricted risk estimate for armoured scales was assessed as Very Low, which achieves the ALOP for Australia.
+Therefore specific risk management measures are not required for those pests on this pathway.